jdlorimer/incremental-reading/README.md

 * New options to control how text is extracted:
     * Open the full note editor for each extraction (slow), or simply a title entry box (fast)
     * Extract selected text as HTML (retain color and formatting) or plain text (remove all formatting)
-    * Open the source note for editing on each extraction
+    * Choose a destination deck for extracts
 * New options for several aspects of zoom and scroll functionality:
     * _Zoom Step_ (the amount that magnification changes when zooming in or out)
     * _General Zoom_ (the zoom level for the deck browser and overview screens)